AndreThompson-Atlow/AndreThompson-Atlow/README.md

 Welcome to my Github Profile!

-My name is Andre Thompson and i'm a Fullstack Javascript Developer.
+My name is Andre Thompson and i'm a Fullstack Typescript Developer.
 I have a passion for solving problems, watching anime and writing code.

 - 🌱 I've gotten very comfortable with Angular, so i'm starting to work on improving my css/scss skills.